 3. The "GIFT City" Gamble: Gandhinagar Periphery

-Everyone is talking about investing in land near GIFT City.
-Areas like Raysan, Randesan, and Koba have seen prices double in 3 years.
+Everyone is talking about investing near GIFT City.
+Areas like Raysan, Randesan, and Koba have seen prices double.

 The Truth: GIFT City is a long-term game.
-The "Walk to Work" culture is still developing.
-While the infrastructure (roads, sewage, power) is world-class, the social infrastructure (schools, malls, cinemas) is still in Gandhinagar or Ahmedabad.
-Buy here if you have a horizon of 7-10 years.
-If you want to move in tomorrow, you might find it a bit lonely.
+The "Walk to Work" culture is developing.
+While infrastructure (roads, sewage) is world-class, social infrastructure (schools, malls) is still in Gandhinagar or Ahmedabad.
+Buy here if you have a 7-10 year horizon.
+Moving in tomorrow might feel lonely.

 4. 2026 Infrastructure: The Olympic Vision

 Ahmedabad is bidding for the 2036 Olympics.
-This is not just a sports event; it is an infrastructure accelerant.
-The Sardar Patel Sports Enclave in Motera is driving massive development in the Bhat-Koteshwar belt.
+This is an infrastructure accelerant.
+The Sardar Patel Sports Enclave in Motera is driving development in the Bhat-Koteshwar belt.

-Additionally, the Metro Phase 2 connecting Motera to Mahatma Mandir (Gandhinagar) is a game-changer.
-It effectively merges the twin cities into one massive urban sprawl.
-Buying near a proposed Metro station in Gandhinagar today is like buying in Dadar, Mumbai, in the 1990s.
+Additionally, Metro Phase 2 connecting Motera to Mahatma Mandir is a game-changer.
+It effectively merges the twin cities.
+Buying near a proposed Metro station in Gandhinagar today is a smart long-term bet.

 5. Legal Traps: Don't Get Scammed

-In the rush to book a flat, buyers often skip the legal due diligence.
-Here are the three biggest traps in Ahmedabad:
+In the rush to book, buyers often skip diligence.
+Here are the three biggest traps:

 Pro Tip: Check the 7/12 Extract Online

 In Gujarat, land records are digitized.
-Before you pay a token, ask for the "Survey Number" and check the 7/12 Utara on the AnyROR website.
-It will tell you who the actual owner of the land is.
-If the builder's name (or his company's name) is not on the 7/12, he does not own the land yet.
-Do not proceed.
+Before paying a token, ask for the "Survey Number" and check the 7/12 Utara on the AnyROR website.
+It tells you the actual owner.
+If the builder's name isn't there, do not proceed.

 The "BU Permission" Lie

-The Building Use (BU) Permission is the final certificate from AMC/AUDA saying the building is safe to occupy.
+The Building Use (BU) Permission is the final safety certificate.

-The Risk: Without BU, your building is technically illegal.
-You cannot get a loan from a Nationalized Bank (SBI/BOB).
-You might face water connection cuts.
+The Risk: Without BU, the building is technically illegal.
+You cannot get a loan from a Nationalized Bank.
+You might face water cuts.
 Rule: No BU, No Payment.

 The "Super Built-up" Loading